 - Alberta jurisdictions enhance their language teaching capacity and ability to support Indigenous students in revitalizing their language and culture

-There are up to 2 bursaries of $2,500 each for Alberta teachers, Elders or instructors to take an accredited post-secondary course in an Indigenous language or an Indigenous teaching method.
+There are up to 2 bursaries of up to $2,500 each for Alberta teachers, Elders or instructors to take an accredited post-secondary course in an Indigenous language or an Indigenous teaching method.

 Before receiving the bursary, recipients must submit: